Boost Productivity with the Right Food to Fight Fatigue

 “Sabra makes these great little containers with hummus and pretzels.
 People especially reach for the flavored hummus, like roasted red pepper,” Rosialee said.
 “Hummus is good for controlling blood sugar, so they don’t have that huge sugar crash in the afternoon!”

-Seth Lapsy, the chef manager at Stryker Medical North, operates one of the biggest micro markets on the company’s campus.
-They stock up on protein-packed smoothie pouches, which keep diners feeling fuller for longer while providing healthy natural sugars for more immediate energy.
+Another operator of a large company micro-market said they stock up on protein-packed smoothie pouches, which keep diners feeling fuller for longer while providing healthy natural sugars for more immediate energy.
 They also offer packages of pecans, dried fruits (apricots, apple chips, and banana chips, to name a few), salami and cheese cups, fresh salads, and fresh wraps.

 Rosialee offers similar snacks for her diners.
 “Offering dried fruit and nuts gives our diners plenty of healthy fats, protein, and carbohydrates.
 Together, those three things provide sustainable energy,” she said.
 “Lots of good vitamins, minerals, and essential fatty acids.
 Our diners seem to love it!”